 For Patients & Families

 In addition, some people will also want to complete a POLST form (Physician Orders for Life-Sustaining Treatment.)
-POLST is intended for patients with advanced illness or medical frailty where death is likely in the foreseeable future as part of the natural course of illness.
+POLST is intended for patients with advanced illness where death is likely as part of the natural course of that illness.
 POLST is not intended for most people with a stable disability.
 The only time someone with a disability or significant mental health condition would be offered POLST is if they are facing their end of life or have a terminal condition in addition to their disability.

 The most important part of POLST is the discussion between you and your health care provider to better understand your condition, treatment options, and what kinds of care you want.
 It is important that you ask all of the questions you need to so that you fully understand your choices and how they will affect the care you receive.
 Your provider will take the decisions you’ve made about your treatment wishes and turn those into medical orders by filling out a POLST form.